DingoDjango/snAutosave/README.md

 ## **Subnautica Autosave by Dingo**

 #### **Description:**
 An automated save system which saves in time intervals.
-The autosave slots are completely separate from the normal save slot.
+The autosave slots are separate from the normal save by default, but can be configured otherwise.
 You can define several custom parameters in the settings file (see the Configuration section).

 #### **Installation:**